From Ohio History Central

 Initially, Life Savers only came in peppermint flavor.
 Crane marketed the candy, known as Pep-O-Mint Life Savers, as a breath mint, claiming on the packaging that it was "For That Stormy Breath."
 Originally, Crane packaged the candy in cardboard tubes.
 The wrapper had a picture of a sailor tossing a young woman a life preserver.

 In 1913, Crane sold the rights to Life Savers to two New York candy manufacturers.
 These new producers wrapped Life Savers in foil tubes to better preserve the candy.
 They also marketed the candy to saloon owners, hoping that customers would use Life Savers to improve their breath after drinking and smoking in the bars.
 Once saloon owners began selling the candy, Life Savers soared in popularity.
-Today, Kraft Foods, Inc., manufactures the candy.
-Due to the cheaper cost of sugar in Canada, in 2003, Kraft Foods began to manufacture Life Savers exclusively in Canada.
+As of 2015, Life Savers were a brand of Mars, Inc.

 Crane remained involved in the candy business for the remainder of his life, although he no longer manufactured Life Savers after 1913.
 He formed the Crane Chocolate Company in 1916.
 While the company was headquartered in Cleveland, by 1921, the firm had sales offices in New York City, New York, and Kansas City, Missouri.
 Crane died on July 6, 1931.